Yoav666s/dnd-wiki/collections/_classes/nornfeld/ranger/harrier.md

 The extra damage increases to 1d6 when you reach 11th level in this class.

 # Evasion
-Starting at 7th level, When you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.
+Starting at 7th level, when you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.

 # Adrenaline Rush
 Starting at 11th level, you can cast [[Haste]] on yourself without expending a spell slot.
 You can do so twice, and you regain all expended uses when you finish a long rest.
 When cast this way, you don't suffer a wave of lethargy when it ends.